 Contraceptive implant: The implant is a small, flexible rod that is inserted under the skin in your upper arm by an experienced doctor.
 This slowly releases a small amount of a single hormone to protect against pregnancy for three years.
 The rod is then removed by a doctor but you can have a new rod inserted if you wish.

-At our contraception clinic, our family planning specialist will assess your medical history and personal wishes to identify which options are suitable for you.
+At our contraception clinic, a family planning specialist will assess your medical history and personal wishes to identify which options are suitable for you.
 They can also provide advice on natural fertility awareness methods, condoms, and emergency contraception.

 Contraception after childbirth